-Succession Planning: A Full Guide
+Succession Planning: Essential Guide for HR

 What is succession planning?
-A definition

 - The last part of the definition is to ensure continuity.
 This is the ultimate purpose of going through all this work: to ensure that when someone leaves, there is someone else ready and qualified to take over that role and be up and running in no time.